The Five Essentials

 - Sharing a commitment to a common standard.

 These principles help us to deliver the objectives for the six development areas in the Educational Framework.
-They apply to all young members - Rainbows, Brownies, Guides, Rangers and members of The Senior Section - as well as adult volunteers.
+They apply to all young members - Rainbows, Brownies, Guides and Rangers - as well as adult volunteers.

 You should always consider the Five Essentials when planning and running activities you plan - and in your relationships with girls and adults in Girlguiding.